 The Post-Doctoral Program in Oral and Maxillofacial Surgery was established on July, 1963.
 Our program consists of four (4) consecutive years of progressive educational experiences.
 It is fully accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA).
 The program also meets the requirements for examination and certification by the American Board of Oral and Maxillofacial Surgery (ABOMS) and is approved by the Commission on Higher Education of Puerto Rico.
 As an academic clinical training program we are sponsored by the University of Puerto Rico, School of Dentistry.
 We are also affiliated to the University District Hospital, the University Pediatric Hospital and to the only State Designated Level I Trauma Center in the Caribbean.
 The program admits three (3) residents per year.
+During the years of training, residents are enrolled in the School of Dental Medicine of the University of Puerto Rico, which entails tuition fees.
+Stipends are granted for USA citizens and lawful permanent residents of the United States of America.
 Foreign candidates are welcome to apply.

 The Oral and Maxillofacial Surgery Residency Training Program at the University of Puerto Rico aims to provide the best possible training and education in the full scope of Oral and Maxillofacial Surgery, consisting but not limited to, the following areas of our specialty: